tecton-ai-ext/sliding_window_transformation/README.md

 # Sliding Window Transformation

-`tecton_sliding_window` is transformation that was built-into older versions of Tecton SDK.
-It enables running backfills of historical data for custom time-windowed aggregations in a single job.
+`tecton_sliding_window` is transformation that was built-into older versions of the Tecton SDK.
+It enabled running backfills of historical data for custom time-windowed aggregations in a single job.
 This repository contains the equivalent transformation.

 >Warning:
->As of 0.4, it is deprecated and no longer managed by Tecton.
+>As of 0.4, `tecton_sliding_window` is deprecated and no longer managed by Tecton.
 In newer versions of the Tecton SDK, you can use [incremental backfills](https://docs.tecton.ai/latest/overviews/framework/feature_views/batch/incremental_backfills.html)

 In steady-state, Tecton will schedule a job to materialize data based on `batch_schedule` defined in your feature views.
 Prior to 0.4, historical